-Investment properties includes properties mortgaged to Insurance Authority of U.A.E. amounting to AED 22.95 million (2015: AED 16.3 million) in accordance with the requirements of U.A.E.
-Federal Law No. 6 of 2007, on Establishment of Insurance Authority and Organisation of its operations (Note 8).
+Investment properties include properties mortgaged to Insurance Authority of U.A.E. amounting to AED 22.90 million (2016: AED 22.95 million) in accordance with the requirements of U.A.E.
+Federal Law No. 6 of 2007, on Establishment of Insurance Authority and Organisation of its operations (Note 9) and certain investment properties amounting to AED 21.7 million (2016: nil) mortgaged to a bank against credit facility granted to the Company (Note 17).

-The Company's investment properties are classified as Level 3 in the fair value hierarchy as at 31 December 2016 (2015: Level 3).
+The Company's investment properties are classified as Level 3 in the fair value hierarchy as at 31 December 2017 (2016: Level 3).